-The ongoing divide between the and franchised is starting rise to the top of the discussion.
-While Dallas has made a some solid free agent moves in the last week and the draft is still to come, it would seem all for naught if they don't have their top pass rusher next season.
+The ongoing divide between the Dallas Cowboys and franchised Defensive End DeMarcus Lawrence is starting rise to the top of the 2019 offseason discussion.
+While Dallas has made a some solid free agent moves in the last week and the draft is still to come, it would seem all for naught if they don’t have their top pass rusher next season.
 That reality gives Lawrence plenty of leverage in these contract negotiations.

 Unfortunately for the Cowboys, their bargaining position is far from solid.
-Between the overall DE market, Dallas' own roster, and their lack of high draft picks, they are almost dependent on DeMarcus' return to maintain a championship-caliber next year.
+Between the overall DE market, Dallas’ own roster, and their lack of high draft picks, they are almost dependent on DeMarcus’ return to maintain a championship-caliber defense next year.

-The consensus top-four defensive ends in this year were Lawrence, Jadeveon Clowney (Texans), Trey Flowers (Patriots), and Frank Clark (Seahawks).
+The consensus top-four defensive ends in free agency this year were Lawrence, Jadeveon Clowney (Texans), Trey Flowers (Patriots), and Frank Clark (Seahawks).
 Three of them, Lawrence, Clowney, and Clark, were franchised by their previous teams.
 Flowers signed a five-year, $90 million deal to join the Detroit Lions.

 The Flowers deal, averaging $18 million per year, didn’t even set the floor for conversations with these other players.
 They’re all looking at the $23.5 million that Chicago’s Khalil Mack averages as a much closer measure for the money they deserve.